actions/importer-labs/travis/2-audit.md

 - An **unsupported** build step is a step that is either:
   - A step that is fundamentally not supported by GitHub Actions.
   - A step that is configured in a way that is incompatible with GitHub Actions.
-- An **action** is a list of the actions that were used in the converted workflows.
+- **Actions** provides a list of the actions that were used in the converted workflows.
 This is important for the following scenarios:
   - Gathering the list of actions to sync to your appliance if you use GitHub Enterprise Server.
   - Defining an organization-level allowlist of actions that can be used.
 This list of actions is a comprehensive list of which actions their security and/or compliance teams will need to review.

 There is an equivalent breakdown of build triggers, environment variables, and other uncategorized items displayed in the audit summary file.

-#### Manual Tasks
+#### Manual tasks

 The manual tasks summary section presents an overview of the manual tasks that you will need to perform that GitHub Actions Importer is not able to complete automatically.